Stazer/autonomouscabs/website/website.md

 ### Approach
 Creating an autonomous service is related to a lot of problems.
-Especially, things like collision avoidance and general path following are very difficult problems, even in more simpler environments.
+Especially, things like collision avoidance and general path following are very difficult problems, even in simple environments.
-Nevertheless, we tried to satisfy given requirements by introducing three separated applications.
-That way work distribution is easier.
-In average two weekly meetings were held, in order to distribute tasks for solving issues.
+Nevertheless, we tried to satisfy given requirements by introducing three separate applications.
+In average two weekly meetings were held in order to distribute tasks for solving issues.

 ## System architecture
-The overall system architecture consists of three different applications.
-For each cab there is a single instance of the webots controller and a single instance of the external controller.
-Here the webots controller is responsible for the interaction with our simulated environment, while the external controller manages and controls the cab by using provided data.
-It is like the brain of a cab, while the webots controller is more like muscles and senses.
-The third application is the backend, which controls passenger requests and the cab provisioning and distribution by communicating with the external controller.
+The overall system architecture consists of three different applications:

 ![diagram](./images/architecture.png)

+- Each cab has a single instance of the webots controller and a single instance of the external controller
+- The webots controller interacts with our simulated environment (muscles and senses of the cab)
+- The external controller manages and controls the cab by using sensor data (brain of the cab)
+- The backend controls passenger requests and the cab provisioning and distribution by communicating with the external controller

 ### Software design
 #### General